 - RST 360: Magic, Science, and Religion

-The nine full-time faculty all received their PhDs from high caliber universities and conduct on-going research in their fields.
+The seven full-time faculty all received their PhDs from high caliber universities and conduct on-going research in their fields.
 Several have received awards from the college for their teaching, research, and service.

-full-time faculty members hold PhDs and conduct research in religious fields
+full-time faculty members hold PhDs and conduct research in diverse areas of religion

 Ignatian Seminar Program

 Majors are encouraged to participate in study abroad programs.
 Internships can be arranged for course credit and volunteer opportunities are available mainly through campus ministry.